In This Section

 - Application for a Social Security Card (form SS-5)

-Students in F-1 status should inform the ISS office of international travel plans.
-For Customs and Border Protection (CBP) to allow you to reenter the USA, your I-20 must have a signature from a USciences DSO on the second page that is no older than one year.
+International students should inform ISSS about international travel plans in advance.
+For Customs and Border Protection (CBP) to allow you to reenter the USA, your I-20/DS-2019 must have a travel signature from a USciences DSO/RO that is no older than one year.

-Before travelling also check if you will need to renew your visa or passport before returning.
+Before travelling, check if you will need to renew your visa or passport before returning.
 You may not be allowed to enter the USA if your passport will be valid for less than six months into the future.

-All students in F-1 status must submit forms to the US government for tax purposes annually, regardless of whether they have earned any money in the USA.
-The ISS office will contact students with specific information and recommendations for submitting tax documents.
-More information regarding filing for taxes.
+All students in F-1 and J-1 status must submit forms to the US government for tax purposes every year even if they have earned no money in the USA.
+ISSS will contact students with specific information and recommendations for submitting tax documents.
+For information regarding filing for taxes,click here.

 - Invitation letters for visiting relatives entering the United States